 - In recommending this procedure your doctor has balanced the benefits and risks of the test against the benefits and risks of not proceeding.
 Your doctor believes there is a benefit of you having this test.

-- There is a small radiation exposure from the radioactive drug, but this is generally no more than you would receive from any other X-Ray procedure such as a CAT Scan or some X-Ray Procedures.
+- There is a small radiation exposure from the radioactive drug, but this is generally no more than you would receive from any other X-Ray procedure such as a CT Scan or some X-Ray Procedures.